Aleinbanger/al-range-slider/README.md

 type TTheme = 'light' | 'dark';

 interface IProps {
-  // an object where keys are knobs IDs and values are their initial selected values readonly initialSelectedValues: Record<string, TPointValue>;
+  // an object where the keys are knobs IDs and the values are their initial selected values readonly initialSelectedValues: Record<string, TPointValue>;

   // the argument of .toFixed(), used for rounding fractional values